CuongTon/Men-clothing-shop-report/README.md

 * Use **Airflow** for workflow management.
 Schedule above tasks and run them on a daily basis.

 * This project was run on **Ubuntu** (Windows Subsystem for Linux).

-TypeDecorator JSONField() will not produce a cache key because the ``cache_ok`` attribute is not set to True.
-This can have significant performance implications including some performance degradations in comparison to prior SQLAlchemy versions.
-Set this attribute to True if this type object's state is safe to use in a cache key, or False to disable this warning.
-(Background on this error at: https://sqlalche.me/e/14/cprf)

-ERROR - Marking run <DagRun daily_sale_dashboard @ 2023-12-28 09:00:00+00:00: scheduled__2023-12-28T09:00:00+00:00, state:running, queued_at: 2023-12-29 02:05:27.786757+00:00. externally triggered: False> failed